 - Dog is suffering from medical condition.
 While not the primary cause of excessive barking, always keep in mind that your dog might bark because he is ill.
 Mental disorders and the decline of senses in older dogs commonly cause dogs to express themselves through fervent barking.
 Visit a veterinarian if you do not see a clear cause for your dog’s increased barking, or if you struggle to solve the problem on your own.

 Excessive barking is a very common dog behavior problem and identifying the cause is the main step toward stopping it.
 However, since barking can become a bad habit, it may linger even after the original cause has been dealt with.
-In such cases, a dog trainer might help you to modify the lingering behavior.
+In such cases, a dog trainer can help you to identify why your dog barks and to modify the lingering behavior.
 Training your dog to be quiet on command is also possible.
 A general increase of activity and bonding time with the owner can prove beneficial when dealing with most boredom-related problems.